andyk1278/chitchat/README.md

 ### Websocket server
 ChitChat uses uWSGI as the websocket server and if you have already install the python package requirements listed in 'requirements.txt', it has already been installed!

-To start the websocket server with the following command:
+You can start the websocket server with the following command:

 uswgi --http :8081 --gevent 100 --module websocket --gevent-monkey-path --master